roidelapluie/blog/content/articles/ptheartbeat.md

-Title: pt-heartbeat can't use an undefined value as an ARRAY reference
+Title: Pt-heartbeat can't use an undefined value as an ARRAY reference
 Category: Linux
 Tags: mysql,HA
 Slug: pt-heart-beat-array-error